maxmindlin/rabbitui/README.md

 `cargo build --release && ./target/release/rabbitui` builds in release mode and runs the resulting binary.

 There are a number of cli options for starting up the UI.
 For help use `./target/release/rabbitui --help`.

+At time in the application you can press `?` to see a help menu for the panel you are in.